 - The variable groundsnake (Sonora semiannulata semiannulata) is a smaller species (usually only to about 12 inches long) with a highly variable coloration; some individuals can be orange or red with black crossbands; the belly is white or cream-colored, with the tail underside having dark crossbars.

 - Some people become alarmed any time they see a snake that is red, yellow, and black, because they have heard of venomous coral snakes.
 Coral snakes, however, do not occur in Missouri.

 Adult total length: 14¼ to 20 inches; occasionally to 32½ inches.

 There are scattered records in central, southwest, and southeastern parts of the state.

 Habitat and Conservation

-Because so few of these snakes have been found in Missouri, it is difficult to determine their overall status.
+Because so few of these snakes have been found in Missouri, it is difficult to determine their conservation status.
+The scattered records found in most of the Ozarks are old reports from before the 1970s.
+However, there have been numerous individuals found since 2010 in the sand prairie and savanna areas of southeastern Missouri.
 They may be more common than we think.
 Because of their secretive nature, they are rarely encountered, so it's hard to tell.